emsesp/EMS-ESP32/docs/Modbus-Entity-Registers.md

 !!! note

     This file has been auto-generated.
-Do not edit.
+Do not modify.

 ## Devices of type *alert*
 ### EM10